Semi-automatic command to line of sight: Wire and radio-guided SACLOS

 With wire- and radio-guided SACLOS, the sighting device can calculate the angular difference in direction from the missile position to the target location.
 It can then give electronic instructions to the missile that correct its flight path so it is flying along a straight line from the sighting device to the target.
-Most antitank SACLOS systems such as Milan and TOW use a strobe or flare (visible, infrared (IR) or ultraviolet (UV) light) in the tail of the missile with an appropriate sensor on the firing post, to track the missile's flight path.
+Most anti-tank SACLOS systems, such as Milan and TOW, use a strobe or flare (visible, infrared (IR) or ultraviolet (UV) light) in the tail of the missile with an appropriate sensor on the firing post, to track the missile's flight path.
 The launching station incorporates a tracking camera with two lenses.
 A wide field of view lens that locates and "gathers" the missile near the center of the gunners line of sight immediately after launch, and a narrow view lens with automatic zoom that accomplishes the fine tracking adjustments.
 In most configurations, the narrow field camera utilizes electronics that translate the brightest spot in the view – the flare or strobe of the missile – into an electrical impulse.
 This impulse changes as the missile leaves the center of the field of view, and the electronics automatically apply a correction instruction in the opposite direction of the change to re-center the missile.

 These instructions are delivered either by a radio link or a wire.
 Radio links have the disadvantage of being jammable, whereas wire links have the disadvantages of being limited to the length of the wire and fragile (i.e. not very good for penetrating/attacking targets in vegetated areas such as forests) and can not be fired over bodies of water due to potential shorting of the wires.
 Also, wires leave a trace all the way to the target, which could help find the source of the fire.
-Note that almost all (unless counter counter measures are installed) wire/radio link guided ATGMs can be jammed with electro-optical interference emitters such as "Shtora-1" on the T-90a.
+Note that almost all (unless counter-countermeasures are installed) wire/radio link guided ATGMs can be jammed with electro-optical interference emitters such as "Shtora-1" on the T-90a.